The Nest

 Can a Listing Be Back on the Market Through No Fault of the Seller?

 Yes, just because a listing is back on the market does not mean there’s something wrong with the property.
-Most likely, the property is back on the market because the buyer decided to back out, perhaps because they got cold feet or they realized that they were not financially qualities, generally speaking) or didn’t meet a co-op’s financial requirements).
+The property is probably back on the market because the buyer chose to back out.
+They may have gotten cold feet or realized they were not financially qualified.
+Or didn’t meet a co-op’s financial requirements).

 Sometimes, a buyer will withdraw from a contract deal simply because the co-op board rejected them.
 Or perhaps the buyer couldn’t get a loan or close with a loan because the buyer lost their job at the last minute.
-Things like this can happen through no fault of the seller.
+Things like this can happen at no fault to the seller.

 Many listing agents are very upfront and honest about what happened, for example, if the co-op board rejected the buyer.